jblinder/little-screens/week2/README.md

 </script>
 ```

 Ok, so after we shake the 8 Ball, we'll need to ask the user a question.
 We can use Javascript's built in `prompt()` function to do this.
-We'll store the response in a variable, and access to DOM show it in the element with the `question` id.
+We'll store their response in a variable, and access the DOM show the display the answer in the element with a `question` id.

 ```Javascript
 	function shake(){